1999 Texas Tech Red Raiders football team

-The 1999 Texas Tech Red Raiders football team represented the Texas Tech University as a member of the Big 12 Conference during the 1999 NCAA Division I-A football season.
+The 1999 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Big 12 Conference during the 1999 NCAA Division I-A football season.
 Led by Spike Dykes in his 13th and final season as head coach, the Red Raiders compiled an overall record of 6–5 with a mark of 5–3, placing in a three-way tie for second in the Big 12's South Division.
-Team team's offense scored 253 points while the defense allowed 282 points on the season.
+The team's offense scored 253 points, while the defense allowed 282 points on the season.

-Previous season

-The 1998 team finished the regular season with a 7–4 record, 4–4 in Big 12 play.
-The Red Raiders were invited to the Independence Bowl, losing 18–35 to Ole Miss, finishing with an overall record of 7–5.
+On November 20, following the team's 38–28 win over Oklahoma, Dykes announced his retirement.
+He was replaced by Oklahoma offensive coordinator Mike Leach.